The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/live-letter-reaper-explained.md

   * These abilities are: **Stalksway, Gibbet Claw, Gallows Claw**

-    * As of the LL, we believe this all do effectively the same thing and they share the same button
+    * As of the LL, we believe these all do effectively the same thing and they share the same button.

       * Gallows claw appears to do about 20 more potency.
-    * I will discuss what makes it “change” later on, but it is inconsequential to know this as of the LL
+    * I will discuss what makes it “change” later on, but it is inconsequential to know this as of the LL.
-  * They cost 50 Soul
+  * They cost 50 Soul.
-  * They set your Sickle count to 1.
+  * They set your Sickle count to one.

-    * This is important, you can not stack Sickles with these abilities
+    * This is important, you cannot stack Sickles with these abilities.
-  * They have a 1s CD
+  * They have a 1s CD.
   * You can use them on the AoE(Cone) ability **Thiefsway**:

-    * It costs 50 Soul
+    * It costs 50 Soul.
-    * This sets your Sickle count to 1
+    * This sets your Sickle count to 1.
-    * This is important, you can not stack Sickles with this ability
+    * This is important, you cannot stack Sickles with this ability.
   * You will use them on **Gluttony**:

-    * This ability has a 60s cooldown
+    * This ability has a 60s cooldown.
-    * Deals more damage than Stalksway, Thiefsway, Gibbet Claw and Gallow Claw
+    * Deals more damage than Stalksway, Thiefsway, Gibbet Claw and Gallow Claw.
     * Deals AoE damage around the target.
-    * This ability costs 50 Soul Gauge
+    * This ability costs 50 Soul Gauge.
     * It increases your Sickle count by 2.

       * Welcome to our first Reaper dilemma.